Flexbox, Grid Layout, and Media Queries: An Advanced CSS Guide for Professional Web Designers

 }

-CSS Grid offers detailed control over alignment with justify-self, Align-self, justify-items, Align-items, among others.
-In addition, you can superimpose elements in a controlled manner, intentionally placing them in the same cells of the grid.
+CSS Grid offers detailed control over alignment with justify-self, align-self, justify-items, align-items, among others.
+Additionally, you can intentionally overlap elements by placing them in the same grid cells.

 .item1 {